Pedromaia26/LAPR2-ISEP/docs/SprintC/US4_RegisterTest/US4_RegisterTest.md

 **Input Data:**

 * Typed data:
-	* a NHS Code,
+	* a National Health Security Number,
-	* a Date of the day the test was created,
-	* a Lab Order (which contains a type of test)

 * Selected data:
-	* a type of test
+	* a Lab Order (which contains a type of test and a parameter)
+	* a Tax Identification Number (which must be connected to a Client)

 **Output Data:**
+* List of existing Types of Tests
+* List of existing Clients
+* List of existing Parameters
 * (In)Success of the operation

 ### 1.6.
 System Sequence Diagram (SSD)